MageTest/Manager/README.md

 ---
 This library can be used in conjunction with Behat (or any other acceptance/functional testing tool of choice).
 The flow could look something like this:
-- Instantiate Manager before the test suite.
+- Instantiate Manager before the scenario
 - Before a feature, load required model(s) for acceptance test
-- After the suite, call `clear()` to clean up fixtures.
+- After the scenario, call `clear()` to clean up fixtures.

 The aim is to keep the Step Defintions slim, and abstract away the DB interactions required to set up test data (think what Mink does as a web browser emulator abstraction).